amhe1346/CP1_Boiko_Heerten_Swanson/README.md

 CP1_test2.py  is the main source code for the challenge problem one.
 It runs the project.
 Download and run it .

+thepdf of the report is uploaded as Challenge Problem 1 Report - ROBO 5000.pdf grid.py is a practice of how to make the mapping system and is not used in cp1_test2.py